plugineer/plugineer.github.io/README.md

 - employee expenses

 ### Revenue streams
-Our revenue stream will make up of recurring revenue.
-We want to provide some subscription plans billed monthly or annualy.
+Our startup will generate revenue based on the recurring revenue model.
+We will offer subscription plans for our plugins, with the option for our customers to choose between monthly or annually plans.